KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/rrfs.md

   Whatever each run had already written before the feed was switched on at 13:49 UTC was never copied across.
 Anyone who enumerated the tree on day one and hard-coded the observed start offsets will break on the next cycle.
-- **Three points in SCN 26-48 disagree with the data, and survived the AAC update.**
+- **Three points in SCN 26-48 disagree with the data, and survived the AAD update.**
   Recorded here because the catalog now differs from the current authority, not a superseded one:
   - The SCN says the parallel feed began "on or about August 11, 2026."
 It began at the